Cell: (601) 573-1592

 3rd Place vs. 4th Place

-1st Place and 2nd Place teams from the session will earn automatic qualification to the LTC
+· The first and second place teams from the session earn automatic qualification into the Tri-Cup Tournament.

 3rd Place vs. Wild Card